 All this jibberjabber about hub motors has me pining for a concept that caught my eye a long time ago- well, a long time in e-bike years.
 The Hammarhead Volta.
 Dig it bitches.
 A lightweight traditional tube double loop frame with spoked wheels, awesome range because you can fit crap-tons of batteries in it ’cause the motor’s in the wheel- and fast- ’cause it’s light.
 Everything I love.

-Except, I want this motor- but in it’s not-quite-ready yet form… This is the hub motor from ZEV, which has a couple of things about it that awesomely awesome.
+Except, I want this motor- but in it’s not-quite-ready yet never gonna exist form… This is the hub motor from ZEV, which has a couple of things about it that awesomely awesome.
 It measures just over 11″ in diameter.
 It has some serious cooling built into the housing, along with the integrated wheel acting as a bigass heat sink.
 (That’s technical talk, don’t worry, I have proper authorization to use such terminology…) They use oil as “a wetting agent to help transfer heat into every nook and cranny.
 It also is a an anti arc and burnout issue.”
 AND, (omgomgomg) They “are working on a big hub motor in the 25-30 Kw range with a motorcycle type mount and wheel”

 UPDATE: Dateline 2/6/2011